openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 <{{examples/request/vp_token_federation.json}}

-This example will choose a VC that has been issued by a university that is a member of the `ukuniversities.ac.uk` federation and that uses the TRAIN terms of use specification for asserting federation memberships.
+This example will choose a Verifiable Credential that has been issued by a university that is a member of the `ukuniversities.ac.uk` federation and that uses the TRAIN terms of use specification for asserting federation memberships.

 ## Nested Verifiable Presentations

-Current version of this document does not support presentation of a VP nested inside another VP, even though [@!DIF.PresentationExchange] specification theoretically supports this by stating that the nesting of `path_nested` objects "may be any number of levels deep".
+Current version of this document does not support presentation of a Verifiable Presentation nested inside another Verifiable Presentation, even though [@!DIF.PresentationExchange] specification theoretically supports this by stating that the nesting of `path_nested` objects "may be any number of levels deep".

-One level of nesting `path_nested` objects is sufficient to describe a VC included inside a VP.
+One level of nesting `path_nested` objects is sufficient to describe a Verifiable Credential included inside a Verifiable Presentation.

 ## State Management